Updated: Dec 8, 2021

 4. That you can live with everything you need in one suitcase

 We are a generation who has more than we need... way, way more!
 We indulge and our homes are full and sometimes overflowing with all the stuff that we accumulate over the years.
-Travelling gives you a huge dose of reality when you realise that you can live with a lot less than you realise.
+Travelling gives you a huge dose of reality when you realise that you can live with a lot less than you think you need.

 When I started travelling on my own, I was a little extreme with the amount of luggage I took with me.
 Over 30 countries later and now travelling with three children, I have learnt how to travel extremely efficiently.
 Now I take one large suitcase which holds all my stuff and necessities for the three kids (plus carry-on, because let’s face it, I’m not a miracle worker).